kevnnliu/neabit-bolt/README.md

 # Near Orbit
-Made with Unity, uses the Oculus SDK and Photon BOLT.
+Made with Unity, uses the Oculus SDK and Photon Bolt.